abdalhalimalzohbi/abdalhalimalzohbi/README.md

 - My portfolio on GitHub reflects my dedication to constantly learning and improving as a developer.
 I am always on the lookout for new challenges that will push me out of my comfort zone and help me grow my skills.

-- I encourage you to take a look at my work on <a href="https://www.frontendmentor.io/profile/0xAbdulKhalid">Frontend Mentor</a>, where I have completed several design challenges to showcase my abilities.

 - My ultimate goal is to create innovative and user-friendly web applications that provide real value to users.
+-bughunter

 - I am always open to new ideas and opportunities to collaborate with other passionate developers.
-If you're interested in discussing potential projects or just want to say hello, feel free to reach out to me at <a href="mailto:0xabdulkhalid@gmail.com">0xabdulkhalid@gmail.com</a>
+If you're interested in discussing potential projects or just want to say hello, feel free to reach out to me at <a href="azohbi123@gmail.com">azohbi123@gmail.com</a>

 - Thank you for visiting my profile, and I look forward to connecting with you!
+- i work as an CyberSecurity Researcher.
 <br><br>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>